Byelaw terraced house: History

 Action was taken to introduce building control regulations.
-Specific boards of health were given the power to regulate housing standard in the Public Health Act 1848 and the Local Government Act 1858.
-These culminated in the Public Health Act 1875.
+Specific boards of health were given the power to regulate housing standard in the Public Health Act 1848 (11 & 12 Vict. c.
+63) and the Local Government Act 1858.
+These culminated in the Public Health Act 1875 (38 & 39 Vict. c.
+55).
 This act remained in force until 1919 when it was superseded by the Housing, Town Planning, &c.
 Act 1919 with its aim of fulfilling the promise to returning soldiers, "homes fit for heroes".

 Public Health Act 1875

-In 1875, the Public Health Act was introduced.
-It required urban authorities to make byelaws for new streets, to ensure structural stability of houses and prevent fires, and to provide for the drainage of buildings and the provision of air-space around buildings.
+The Public Health Act 1875 (38 & 39 Vict. c.
+55) required urban authorities to make byelaws for new streets, to ensure structural stability of houses and prevent fires, and to provide for the drainage of buildings and the provision of air-space around buildings.
 Section 57 determined that all houses must be through houses—no more back-to-back housing.
 Three years later the Building Act 1878 provided more detail with constructions, defining foundations, damp-proof courses, thickness of walls, ceiling heights, space between dwellings, under-floor ventilation, ventilation of rooms, and size of windows.
 The Local Government Board, established in 1871, issued the first model byelaws in 1877/78.
 Urban authorities either adopted them or wrote their own versions adapted to local conditions.
 While local versions were frequently not so rigorous, they could be generous by modern standards as regards ceiling heights.
 The importance of the act was that it defined building standards for the housing of the working class.